City Footcare NYC

-It sometimes improves on its own without treatment.
-If the child reaches about 6 to 9 months and the condition is not improving special corrective shoes or casts are often recommended.
+It sometimes improves on its own without treatment during development.
+If the child reaches about 6 to 9 months and the condition is not improving, special corrective shoes or casts are often recommended.

 Toe walking in children:

 Toe walking (equinus gait) is usually normal in children, especially if they are just beginning to learn how to walk and everything else is normal.
 However, it can be a sign of a condition that needs further investigation (especially if the ankle joint range of motion is limited).